Eric White (basketball)

 White was selected in the 3rd round with the 19th pick of the 1987 NBA draft by the Detroit Pistons.
+He played for the Mississippi Jets of the Continental Basketball Association (CBA) during the 1987–88 season and was selected to the CBA All-Rookie Team.
 From 1987 to 1989 he played in just two NBA seasons, with the L.A.
 Clippers and the Utah Jazz, averaging 6.1 points and 2.4 rebounds per game.
 He was selected as an expansion draft pick by the Minnesota Timberwolves in 1989.